 Q3.
 To what extent can BAE be blamed for its part in the alleged bribery, or are the UK and Saudi Government ultimately more responsible for any wrongdoing?

 I believe that both sides are involved and responsible.
 From BAE side seeking high profits and global market expansion in un-ethical approach by avoiding transparent transactions and healthy market competition relying on bribery, secrecy and deals made through a complex web of front companies.

-From the government side, The UK government is trying to promote companies like BAE to the parliament and can be considered as an un-ethical conduct.
-Furthermore, i believe that the UK government had the full deal set with BAE and was in total control and working in the shadow.
-While from the Saudi government side, i believe that the full power and control the prince had is a total mistake especially in transactions that needs many approvals and evaluation before processing, especially when it comes to the national economy and security.
-Also both governments has no clear policy dealing with such situations.
+From the government side, The UK government is trying to promote companies like BAE to the parliament and can be considered an unethical conduct.
+Furthermore, I believe that the UK government had the full deal set with BAE and was in total control and working in the shadow.
+While from the Saudi government side, I believe that the full power and control the prince had is a total mistake especially in transactions that need many approvals and evaluation before processing, especially when it comes to the national economy and security.
+Also, both governments have no clear policy in dealing with such situations.

-Both Governments in this case are more responsible than BAE, because they are the ones responsible for conducting, implementing and monitoring ethical approaches and preventing different type of corruption.
+Both Governments in this case are more responsible than BAE because they are the ones responsible for conducting, implementing , and monitoring ethical approaches and preventing the different types of corruption.